-Consumer Price Index (CPI) measures the changes over time in the price level of consumer goods and services generally purchased by households.
-The year-on-year rate of change in the CPI is widely used as an indicator of the inflation affecting consumers.
-Different CPI series are compiled to reflect the impact of consumer price changes on households in different expenditure ranges.
+Consumer Price Index (CPI) measures the changes over time in the price level of consumer commodities and services generally purchased by households.
+The year-on-year rate of change in the CPI (i.e. change in CPI for a specific period as compared with the same period a year earlier) is widely used as an indicator of the inflation experienced by consumers.
+Different CPI series are compiled to reflect the impacts of consumer price changes on households in different expenditure ranges.
 The CPI(A), CPI(B) and CPI(C) are compiled based on the expenditure patterns of households in the relatively low, medium and relatively high expenditure ranges respectively.
 A Composite CPI is compiled based on the overall expenditure pattern of all the above households taken together to reflect the impact of consumer price changes on the household sector as a whole.

 Educational Attainment refers to the highest level of education ever attained by a person in school or other educational institution, regardless of whether he/she had completed the course.
 Only formal courses are counted as educational attainment.
 A formal course shall be one that lasts for at least one academic year, requires specific academic qualifications for entrance (except sub-degree, associate degree, degree and post-graduate courses offered by the Open University of Hong Kong) and includes examinations or specific academic assessment procedures.